codeclimate/codeclimate-rubocop/config/contents/style/exponential_notation.md

-This cop enforces consistency when using exponential notation for numbers in the code (eg 1.2e4).
+Enforces consistency when using exponential notation for numbers in the code (eg 1.2e4).
 Different styles are supported:

 * `scientific` which enforces a mantissa between 1 (inclusive) and 10 (exclusive).